TriticeaeToolbox/docker-r-python/README.md

 This repo contains a Dockerfile used to build a debian-based Docker image with R and Python installed.

-It includes the following python packages:
+It includes the following R packages:

+- tidyverse

+And the following python packages:

 - botorch
 - numpy